-Rail transport plays a major role in moving the nation's freight by moving over half of the combined rail and road non-urban freight task.
-Rail transport is also an integral part of Australia's major cities by providing an efficient mass transit alternative to cars.
-In doing so, rail transport contributes significantly to reducing the impact of road transport on the community in terms of road damage, accident costs, pollution, greenhouse gas emissions, noise and congestion.
+Rail transport plays a major role in moving the nation's freight by moving over half of the and road non-urban freight task.
+Rail transport is also an integral part of Australia's providing an efficient mass transit alternative to cars.
+In doing so, rail transport contribution to reducing the impact of road transport on the community in terms of road damage, pollution, greenhouse gas emissions, noise and congestion.

-However, much more could be achieved by Australia's railways if State and Federal Governments implemented competitive neutrality policies to correct the present regulatory and financial imbalance between rail and road transport.
+However, much more could be achieved by Australia's railways if State and Federal implemented competitive neutrality policies to correct the present regulatory and between rail and road transport.

-Rail freight transport is subject to a vastly more complex regulatory regime than road freight operators.
-Access to the interstate rail network typically requires negotiating up to five access agreements and there are different rail operating and safety standards applying in each state.
+Rail freight transport is subject to a vastly more complex regulatory regime than road freight Access to the interstate rail network typically requires negotiating up to five access agree..... are different rail operating and safety standards applying in each state.

 Rail is also at a disadvantage financially with road.
-Rail operators pay diesel fuel excise, including a road user component, even though they are "off road" users.
-This is a discriminatory tax against rail.
+Rail operators pay diesel fuel excise, user component, even though they are "off road" users.
+This is a discriminatory

 Government funding for mainline rail infrastructure has been significantly less than for comparable interstate highway improvements.
-Road cost recovery from heavy articulated trucks - rail's principal competitor - is severely deficient.
+Road cost recovery from heavy articulated trucks - rail's principalcompetitor- is severely deficient.